Nayana James: Early life

 Nayana was born on 18 October 1995 in Kozhikode, a district in Kerala state, India.
 She was discovered by KM Peter, a former athlete, while she was a student at St. George's Higher Secondary School in Kozhikode.
 In 2010, Nayana shifted to the institute of the Sports Authority of India in Thalassery, Kerala to train under Jose Mathew, former coach of the renowned athlete Mayookha Johny.
+She married Kevin in 2016.

 Career

 Nayana shot to fame after her gold-winning performance at the 21st Federation Cup National Senior Athletics Championships at Patiala in 2017.
 James recorded a 6.55m jump in the long jump event, her personal best.
 At the 22nd Federation Cup in Patiala, Nayana continued her streak by winning another gold in the long jump event.

-Nayana's 6.55m jump is among the Top 5 Indian performances in long jump event history.
-In 2018, she secured the 12th place in the Commonwealth Games Women's Long Jump event.
-At the 2018 Asian Indoors Games, Nayana bagged the silver medal with a leap of 6.08m in Women's Long Jump.
+Nayana's 6.55m jump is among the top-5 Indian performances in long jump event history.
+In 2018, she secured the 12th place in the Commonwealth Games women's long jump event.
+At the 2018 Asian Indoors Games, Nayana bagged the silver medal with a leap of 6.08m in women's long jump.

+In June 2024, she defeated Asian No. 1 Sumire Hata of Japan and won the gold medal at the Taiwan Open despite the adverse rainy conditions.